arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

-> Live a life I can be proud of.

 > Think out of the box.

 > If you have to walk through an unpleasant path, what can you do to make it more bearable or even turn the tide and use it to your advantage?